Rotation around a fixed axis: Translation and rotation

-A rigid body is an object of finite extent in which all the distances between the component particles are constant.
+A rigid body is an object of a finite extent in which all the distances between the component particles are constant.
 No truly rigid body exists; external forces can deform any solid.
 For our purposes, then, a rigid body is a solid which requires large forces to deform it appreciably.

 A change in the position of a particle in three-dimensional space can be completely specified by three coordinates.
 A change in the position of a rigid body is more complicated to describe.
 It can be regarded as a combination of two distinct types of motion: translational motion and circular motion.

 Purely translational motion occurs when every particle of the body has the same instantaneous velocity as every other particle; then the path traced out by any particle is exactly parallel to the path traced out by every other particle in the body.
 Under translational motion, the change in the position of a rigid body is specified completely by three coordinates such as x, y, and z giving the displacement of any point, such as the center of mass, fixed to the rigid body.

 Purely rotational motion occurs if every particle in the body moves in a circle about a single line.
 This line is called the axis of rotation.
 Then the radius vectors from the axis to all particles undergo the same angular displacement at the same time.
 The axis of rotation need not go through the body.
 In general, any rotation can be specified completely by the three angular displacements with respect to the rectangular-coordinate axes x, y, and z.
 Any change in the position of the rigid body is thus completely described by three translational and three rotational coordinates.